Plautus: Female characters

-In examining the female role designations of Plautus's plays, Z.M.
-Packman found that they are not as stable as their male counterparts: a senex will usually remain a senex for the duration of the play but designations like matrona, mulier, or uxor at times seem interchangeable.
+In examining the female role designations of Plautus's plays, Z. M. Packman found that they are not as stable as their male counterparts: a senex will usually remain a senex for the duration of the play but designations like matrona, mulier, or uxor at times seem interchangeable.
 Most free adult women, married or widowed, appear in scene headings as mulier, simply translated as "woman".
-But in Plautus' Stichus the two young women are referred to as sorores, later mulieres, and then matronae, all of which have different meanings and connotations.
+But in Plautus's Stichus the two young women are referred to as sorores, later mulieres, and then matronae, all of which have different meanings and connotations.
 Although there are these discrepancies, Packman tries to give a pattern to the female role designations of Plautus.
 Mulier is typically given to a woman of citizen class and of marriageable age or who has already been married.
 Unmarried citizen-class girls, regardless of sexual experience, were designated virgo.
 Ancilla was the term used for female household slaves, with Anus reserved for the elderly household slaves.
 A young woman who is unwed due to social status is usually referred to as meretrix or "courtesan".
 A lena, or adoptive mother, may be a woman who owns these girls.

 Unnamed characters

-Like Packman, George Duckworth uses the scene headings in the manuscripts to support his theory about unnamed Plautine characters.
+Like Packman, George E. Duckworth uses the scene headings in the manuscripts to support his theory about unnamed Plautine characters.
 There are approximately 220 characters in the 20 plays of Plautus.
 Thirty are unnamed in both the scene headings and the text and there are about nine characters who are named in the ancient text but not in any modern one.
 This means that about 18% of the total number of characters in Plautus are nameless.
 Most of the very important characters have names while most of the unnamed characters are of less importance.
 However, there are some abnormalities—the main character in Casina is not mentioned by name anywhere in the text.
 In other instances, Plautus will give a name to a character that only has a few words or lines.
 One explanation is that some of the names have been lost over the years; and for the most part, major characters do have names.